Explicit arithmetic of Jacobians of generalized Legendre curves over global function fields: N eron-Severi of is torsion-free

 We continue the notation of the previous section.
 We further assume that $k$ is finite or algebraically closed.

 If $\Pic^0(\SS)=0$, then $\NS(\SS)\cong\Pic(\SS)$ and the $K/k$-trace of $J$ vanishes.
 Therefore Proposition~\ref{prop:shioda-tate} implies that there is an isomorphism

-If, moreover, $\pi$ admits a section, then $L^2\Pic(\SS)$ is torsion free.
+If, moreover, $\pi$ admits a section, then $L^2\Pic(\SS)$ is torsion-free.
 (See, for example, Section~4.1 in \cite{CRM}.)
 Finally, $\NS(\SS)_\tor$ is contained in $L^1\Pic(\SS)$ since its elements are numerically equivalent to zero.
 Therefore we conclude the following:

 \begin{prop} If $\Pic^0(\SS)=0$ and if $\pi$ admits a section, then the Shioda-Tate isomorphism induces an injection $\NS(\SS)_\tor\to J(K)_\tor$. \end{prop}

 Later in the paper, we use Proposition~\ref{prop:NS_tor-into-J_tor} and bounds on $\NS(\XX)_\tor$ to bound $J(K)_\tor$.
 The reverse is also possible: good control on $J(K)_\tor$ suffices to bound $\NS(\XX)_\tor$.